Hinds Community College

 Hinds Community College is a public community college with its main campus in Raymond, Mississippi, United States and branches in Jackson, Pearl, Utica, and Vicksburg.

 The Hinds Community College District includes the counties of Hinds, Claiborne, Copiah, Rankin, and Warren.
 With an enrollment of over 12,000 students at six campuses, it is the largest community college in Mississippi.

 Academics

 The college currently provides academic college-level courses for the first two years of four-year degree programs that must be completed at senior colleges or universities.
 It also provides two-year technical degree programs, post-secondary career (formerly called "vocational") programs, secondary (high-school) career education, and short-term training and continuing education.

 History

-The Utica campus of Hinds Community College, formerly "Utica Junior College, was founded in 1903 as Utica Normal and Industrial Institute.
-William H. Holtzclaw helped establish it. and it began as a small agricultural high school in 1917 with 117 students and eight faculty members.
+The Utica campus of Hinds Community College, formerly "Utica Junior College, was founded in 1903 as Utica Normal and Industrial Institute by Tuskegee graduate William H. Holtzclaw.

+The Raymond campus began as a small agricultural high school in 1917 with 117 students and eight faculty members.
 In its transformation into a junior college, it began offering college-level academic courses in 1922 and was accredited by the Southern Association of Colleges and Schools in 1926.